 How about when the Clippers were positive Kobe Bryant was going to sign with them in free agency only to have now Clippers adviser Jerry West talk him out of it by telling Bryant you can’t trust Donald Sterling.

-So of course, Kevin Durant and Kyrie Irving sign 3 year guaranteed deals and Kawhi Leonard only signs a two year deal.
+So of course, Kevin Durant and Kyrie Irving sign 3 year guaranteed deals and Kawhi Leonard only signs a two-year deal.
 Clippers for Life just doesn’t exist.

 Kawhi is here until he is here.
 And then, gone again.
+Maybe as soon as 2021.